8ta4/blog/drafts/I built an outreach tool with a self-hosted Temporal server to get users for my projects.md

 I have the classic developer problem: I'm terrible at getting the word out.
-I was looking at SaaS options to help with outreach, but they felt like black boxes that just one-shot a message.
+I was looking at SaaS options to help with outreach, but they felt like black boxes that one-shot a message.
 I wanted an explicit process, like a tournament where multiple drafts compete to ensure quality.

 Relying on SaaS for this felt like I'd be doing myself a disservice, and that would make me SaaD.
 So I built [my own system](https://github.com/8ta4/spam) using a self-hosted Temporal workflow engine.